top of page

 4. Alignment for Anchor (Posture)

 Let’s clear this up.
 We need to anchor our voice so that it is stable.
 However, we confuse breath support as the anchor.
-Although to some degree, deep breathing can provide a counterbalance to the high notes we sing, actual anchorage of the head, neck, and larynx anatomy comes from posture.
 Breathing exercises help to reset the body and prepare it for singing, however anchoring comes from bodywork.
-Meaning, the posture you practice is how you “support” your larynx.
+Meaning, the posture you practice is how you “support” your larynx and your voice.
 Use your back muscles, arms, shoulder blades, and torso to achieve this.
 That is why, when I ask my students if they have any shoulder pain or backaches, it usually coincides with difficulty in singing and definitely belting.

 Here’s the basic posture checklist that vocal coaches would recommend for beginner singers: